green-coding-solutions/website/content/jobs/green-software-developer.md

 - Linux subsystem concepts for containerization (cgroups, namespaces, procfs, sysfs)
 - End-to-End Testing Tools (Selenium, Codeception, Playwright or similar)
 - CI-Pipelines (Github actions preferred)
-- At least around a 1 year experience in using one of these programming languages: Node.JS / Javascript or Python or PHP
+- At least around a 1-2 year experience in using one of these programming languages: Node.JS / Javascript or Python or PHP
+- Basic understanding of modern computer achitectures such as microprocessor design, machine registers, asssembly representation of code, microprocessor instructions etc.
 - At least entry level experience in reading, writing and adapting C code.

 However if you are not too familiar with some of the skills mentioned before but feel confident you can learn them in a short time, also do not hesitate to apply.

-Spoken languages are english or german.
-So if you are fluent in any, you are good to go.
+Spoken language in the team is English.
+But we are a mixed group of English and German speakers.

 &nbsp;